jqhoogland/react-todos/README.md

 - [x] Link the original `<TodoAssignedSelect/>` component to useUsers

 Make sure to emphasize the sense in which this is not a typical hook.
 It uses localStorage to synchronize state.
 That means it won't actually update in real time & only makes sense on different routes.

+## 5. Adding performance — memoization

+Talk about the render cycle.
+At what point does React decide to rerender a component.
+Shallow comparison versus nested comparison.